virtualcodewarrior/webComponentBaseClass/README.md

 }
 ```
 Note that id's that contain dashes '-' will be converted to camel case to make it easier to access them.
-In the code you can use this to directly access those elements without having to requery them. e.g.
+In the code you can use this to directly access those elements without having to re-query them. e.g.

 ```
 	...